Submitty/Submitty/.github/PULL_REQUEST_TEMPLATE.md

 <!-- NOTE: Please ensure your title and description align with Submitty conventions (see
 https://submitty.org/developer/getting_started/make_a_pull_request for more details).
 Each title has a prefix, and a limit of 40 chars.
 A description template has been provided and must be completed in full.
 Please also ensure that all CI/CD tests are passing.
-Your pull request is ineligible for review until these requirements have been met. -->
+Pull requests that do not meet these requirements are ineligible for review and may be closed. -->

 ### Why is this Change Important & Necessary?
 <!-- Include any GitHub issue that is fixed/closed using "Fixes #<number>" or "Closes #<number>" syntax.